Happy October! I’m resurrecting horror movie articles from my old blog and revamping them. This article is reworked from a 2013 post.

 You know what?
 I like this idea.
 It’s almost a superhero story, but without upending what made Exorcist popular.
 It does a bit of retconning, but it offers a global challenge, a counter-argument to evil, and it could make for an epic horror film.
 It makes sense Boorman and Warner Bros. found this approach workable.

 Then everything fell apart.
-Although the idea of Goodhart’s ideas excited Boorman, he didn’t apparently like actual script itself and pushed for Goodhart to rewrite it.
-Goodhart refused, so Boorman and his creative associate (and future Excalibur screenwriter) Rospo Pallenberg did rewrites.
+Although the idea of Goodhart’s ideas excited Boorman, he apparently didn’t like the actual script and pushed for Goodhart to rewrite it.
+Goodhart refused, so Boorman and his creative associate (and future Excalibur screenwriter) Rospo Pallenberg took on the rewrites.
 And rewrites.
 And rewrites.
 The script kept churning as filming started, and this turned into reshoots and delays and Boorman and two of the actress falling ill and the first editor quitting mid-production and …

 What ended up on movie screens in the summer of ‘77 was a mess that continues to baffle audiences.
 Instead of pondering the nature of Good vs. Evil, viewers are asking questions like: “What was the deal with the grasshoppers?” and “Why did that lady go mental at the end and blow up the car?” and “Was Richard Burton taking back pain medicine for the entire film?”
 All legitimate questions given Exorcist II’s final form.